Yatharth06-yat/Yatharth06-yat/README.md

 ## 👨‍💻 About Me

-- 🎓 Computer Science Engineering Student at MITS Gwalior
+- 🎓 IT(IOT) Student at MITS Gwalior
 - 🌱 Currently learning AI, Machine Learning and Advanced Web Development
 - 💻 Building Modern Websites with Three.js & GSAP
 - 🚀 Passionate about IoT and Smart Systems